-When you select the image, the Image the Properties toolbar appears.
+Your image appears on the page.
+When you select the image the Image the Properties toolbar appears.
 This toolbar allows you to:

-- Change the size of the image on your page (in our example, we entered 300px; users can click to see the full size version)
+- Change the size of the image on your page (in our example we chose 300px, users can click to see the full size version).

-- Add an effect (in our example we chose Properties > Effects and selected the 'Drop Shadow' effect)
+- Add an effect (in our example we chose Properties > Effects and selected the 'Taped' effect).

 Images are attached to your page, like attachments to an email.
 You can also search for images attached to other pages, or use images from the web.

 Creating links is easy in the Confluence editor.
 You can link to external sites, other confluence pages and spaces, recently viewed pages, attachments, anchors in your text - you name it!

 Let's add Useful Links heading to our page, then add a link to the Meeting Notes index page that we created earlier.

 To add a link to another Confluence page: